 Finally, remember to ask those who engage with your Page on Facebook to share your posts with their friends and family.
-Word of mouth is one of the best ways of sharing news about the inspiring work you do, telling new people about your project and sharing your need for funding is a great way to drum up extra votes for your entry.
+Word of mouth is one of the best ways of sharing news about the inspiring work you do, telling new people about your charity or community organisation and sharing your need for funding is a great way to drum up extra votes for your entry.